 Design Inspiration

 Many designers may think, “Graphic design is my passion”.
 What defines a graphic designer is not the artistic ability but the ability to get inspired and use inspiration as leverage.
 The shape, design, font, and color scheme of famous logo signs are good sources of inspiration for designers.
-Designers must also study the latest trends and the history of appealing brands like the Nike Swoosh and Puma logo evolution for producing iconic designs.
+Designers must also study the latest logo design trends and the history of appealing brands like the Nike Swoosh and Puma logo evolution for producing iconic designs.

 UPS has been delivering the best quality services along with adopting effective branding strategies to empower its logo sign.
 Two factors in the UPS vector logo have remained common; the shield and the color brown.
 This consistency stresses adopting shapes and design that has the flexibility to comply with the different campaigns as well as be globally recognizable.
 The effects of cultural and regional backgrounds are another thing to consider while designing.